Wilmington Probate and Estate Administration Attorney

 - Is an appraiser needed to value certain assets?

 - Did the decedent own real estate?
-If so, in what county, state, or country?

 - Does an ancillary estate need to be opened in another county or state?